 Note: The only part of the SAS WHERE clause being logically combined is the part that ADABAS can support.
-See "Using a SAS WHERE Clause for Selection Criteria" on page 127. \triangle
+See "SAS WHERE Clause" on page 129. \triangle

 Combining the two WHERE clauses does not alter the set of commands used to retrieve the records.
 It does require the execution of an additional S8 command.
 The S1 and S8 commands generate an ISN list whose records are subsequently read using L1 or L4 commands.